ibm-cloud-docs/pattern-pvs-aix-resiliency/service-management-design.md

 Monitoring the health of solution components, cloud services, applications, and operational logs is crucial for maintaining enterprise application availability.
 Through proper operational monitoring, you can determine whether a failover to an alternate site is necessary, or if operations have normalized following a system disruption.

-Equally important is to track and monitor all activity that is performed on the {{site.data.keyword.cloud_notm}} to detect changes and potential security threats that might impact the availability of the applications that are deployed on {{site.data.keyword.cloud_notm}}.
+It’s vital to monitor {{site.data.keyword.cloud_notm}} activity for changes and potential threats that could affect application availability.

 Implement incident detection, notification, escalation, discovery, and declaration to provide realistic, achievable objectives that add business value.